MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/4-Exercise 3.md

 ## Scenario

-Suppose the IT Support team would like to use a tab to help users review information they need when submitting support tickets.
-The team needs users' locale codes for processing and reporting on support tickets.
-The team has asked you to create a Teams tab that displays a user's locale code.
-The app will be updated to display additional information at a later date.
+Suppose the IT Support team wants to create a Teams tab to help users access necessary information when submitting support tickets.
+For example, the team needs to display users' locale codes for ticket processing and reporting.
+Your current task is to create this tab to display a user's locale code.
+Additional information will be added to the tab at a later date.

 ## Exercise tasks